LLMBridge: Reducing Costs to Access LLMs in a Prompt-Centric Internet: Design

 { \tight \fontsize{8.8}{10}\selectfont

 }

-\paragraph{Delegated GET.} A low-level specification relies on the application knowing the appropriate range of similarity scores/type of items to filter.
-Applications can also delegate this responsibility to the cache by specifying an LLM based filter --- we call this strategy ``SmartCache''.
+\paragraph{Delegated GET.} Applications can also delegate this responsibility to the cache by specifying an LLM based filter --- we call this strategy ``SmartCache''.
 SmartCache internally retrieves top-$k$ items across all cached types and determines whether the retrieved objects are relevant/appropriate (similar to SmartContext~\S\ref{sec:design_context_manager}).
 It then uses the retrieved objects to generate a suitable response.
-The response could be 1. the cached object as-is, 2. a rewritten response or 3. one generated using the user's query, context and the cached information.
-Finally, the cache returns various metadata (e.g., model, date, response format) in addition to the response.
-The metadata informs the application about how to interpret the results.
+The response could be 1. the cached object as-is, 2. a rewritten response or 3. one generated using the user's prompt, context and the cached information.